yuanxie-geophysics/yuanxie-geophysics.github.io/_pages/about.md

 Hi there!
 I am Yuan Xie from China University of Geosciences (Wuhan).
 I just finished defended my dissertation at School of Geophysics and Geomatics, China Univeristy of Geosciences (Wuhan) in Nov.2024, and will continue work as a postdoc in China Univerisity of Geosciences (Wuhan).
-My supervisors
-graduated from School of Mechanical Science and Engineering,  Huazhong University of Science and Technology, Wuhan China. with a doctor’s degree, advised by Yihua Kang and from School of Mechanical Engineering, Sichuan University, Chengdu China with a bachelor’s degree.

 My research interest includes:
 - Geodynamics